bsvx/bsvxpy/README.md

 Full instructions for how to enter a virtual environment [can be found here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

+### A note about Python Virtual Environments

+If you are using an IDE such as VSCode, your virtual environment is most likely automatically initialized for you.
+If that is the case, you can skip the previous instructions from the Installing section.
+It should also be noted that your machine may use a different command to execute python programs (e.i. '''py''''), in which case you should use that command instead of the default '''python3''' command used in this documentation.
+If you are concerned about your python installation using a different version of python to build the module, use '''py --version''' to check the version of python your environment is using.

 ### Development note:

 bsvxpy has a requirements.txt file, you must execute ```pip install -r requirements.txt``` in the bsvxpy/ folder if you plan on developing the repo further.